libplctag/libplctag.NET/README.md

 ## Notes

-* Nothing has been tested
+* Nothing has been tested, it probably doesn't work on your platform.
-* Currently you need to supply a copy of the library yourself.
-It's filename should be plctag.dll / plctag.so / plctag.dylib